United Way of Southeastern Connecticut is honored to continue its ongoing mission:

 In 1975, the organization changed its name to United Way of Southeastern Connecticut and was raising nearly $1,000,000 each year to support the community.

 In 1988, the community recognized that area shelters, pantries, soup kitchens and child care centers needed a center to purchase food in bulk.
 As a result, the United Way Labor Department Food Center was initiated.
 Today, the food center, known as the Gemma E. Moran United Way/Labor Food Center, distributes food and household items to a network of local member food distribution sites including shelters, child care programs, community meal sites, pantries, programs for seniors.
 The Food Bank also operates a Mobile Pantry that has ten monthly distribution sites throughout the county.

-Through the ongoing support of hundreds of companies and organizations in southeastern Connecticut, combined with the generous gifts of employees and residents, United Way is improving lives.
-By working together, we can make real lasting changes right here in our community and advance the common good for all of us.
-That's what it means to Live United.
+Through the ongoing support of partners in southeastern Connecticut, combined with the generous gifts of employees and residents, United Way is improving lives.